TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 $ git push -u origin master
 ```

-### Using the contract as stubs
+### Using the Contract as Stubs

-> NOTE: This can't be done on the VM in the lab setting because of how the VM has been configured.
+> NOTE: This cannot be done on the VM in the lab setting because of how the VM has been configured.
-However you can install the `Spring Boot CLI` and `Spring Cloud CLI` on your local machine and give it a try!
+However, you can install the `Spring Boot CLI` and `Spring Cloud CLI` on your local machine and give it a try!

-From this point on our consumer can continue developing without any changes we need to make to our application.
+From this point on, our consumer can continue developing without any changes to our application.
 Our defined contracts will be converted into stubs by the `Spring Cloud Contract Stubrunner`.
-To let you see how this works we'll need to create a new file and use the second Spring Cloud project, `Spring Cloud CLI`.
+To let you see how this works, we will need to create a new file and use the second Spring Cloud project, `Spring Cloud CLI`.

-Let's create a new file `stubrunner.yml`
+Let's create a new file `stubrunner.yml`:

 ```yaml
 stubrunner: